joeheaton/ab-knfsd-cache-utils/docs/changes/next.md

 Moved this configuration into the modprobe options when the image is built.
 You will need to build a new image when updating to the latest Terraform to avoid issues with stale file handles.

+## (GCP) Remove restriction on protected paths

+The restriction on protected paths has been removed.
+This requires building a new proxy image to apply the NFS `rootdir` setting.

+**WARNING:** If you use the current Terraform with an old image, the old image will be vulnerable to the bug where auto-discovery can overwrite a system path such as `/bin` with a mount.